 Does your marriage need some spicing up–and some fun?

-5. Women’s sexual response cycle is different from men’s
+5. Women’s sexual response cycle can look different from most men’s

-Men’s sexual response cycle usually looks like this:
+Men’s sexual response cycle usually (not always) looks like this:

 desire (libido)–arousal (excitement)–orgasm–resolution.

-But for women, it can look a little bit different.
+But for women, it can often (not always) be a little bit different.

 arousal (excitement)–desire (libido)–orgasm–resolution.